yulinchen99/mydfs/readme.md

 ## TODO
 - [ ] QuincyScheduler
 - [ ] communication between datanodes
+    - [x] basics
+    - [ ] multi-processing problem (one datanode doing two jobs at the same time)
-- [ ] task specific api in data node and client
+- [x] task specific api in data node and client
-- [ ] connect client to jobrunner (one client corresponds to one jobrunner, so directly make jobrunner an attribute of client would work?)
+- [x] connect client to jobrunner (one client corresponds to one jobrunner, so directly make jobrunner an attribute of client would work?)
 - [ ] task specific operation in `util/job.py`
+    - [x] word count operation
 - [ ] metrics calculation (任务调度时间、实际数据处理时间、数据传输等)
+- [ ] multi-process problem (one datanode doing two jobs at the same time)
+    - [ ] datanode
+    - [ ] jobrunner

 ## Done
 - scheduler base class
 - job and task class in `util/job.py`
-- Random Scheduler
+- Random Scheduler (tested)
 - Queue Scehduler based on submitting time and data locality

 ## Scheduler Design